 Lefkada Town is the capital and has approximately 8000 residents who live mostly on tourism and agriculture.
 What is typical of Lefkada Town is the unique architecture.
-It has nothing to do with the ordinary white-washed houses and buildings you come across on most of the Greek islands.
+It has nothing to do with the ordinary white-washed houses and buildings you come across on most Greek islands.
 The Town suffered from two major earthquakes which destroyed almost the entire island.
-Generally speaking, the area is very prone to earthquakes and therefore the authorities in combination with the locals had to take measures to prevent such disasters and to protect their property.
+Generally speaking, the area is very prone to earthquakes and therefore the authorities along with the locals had to take measures to prevent such disasters and to protect their property.
 When the town was destroyed by the earthquakes of 1948 and 1953, the buildings were re-built from scratch and that is what lead to its distinct architecture.
 This time the buildings were made of wooden skeletons and coloured sheets of metal.
-It is not the typical Greek island architecture and you will certainly not find such buildings in the mainland either.
-Be open-minded, embrace the local aesthetics, and the welcoming nature of the locals together with the beauty of the nature will reward you!
+It is not the typical Greek island architecture and you will certainly not find such buildings in mainland Greece either.

 You can have a first glimpse of how verdant the island is at the entrance of the harbour where there is a small square, full of beautiful evergreen trees.
 The Town of Lefkada is also the home of the Lagoon of Lefkada, an environmentally significant area, protected by the Natura 2000 network.
 It has also been recognised as an international wetland, protected by the Ramsar Convention.
 There, you could go bird watching and become one with nature while you watch rare species of birds, such as Eurasian coots, little egrets, great cormorants, wild ducks, swans and black-winged stilts.

 Other beaches near the Town are those of Kastro, Myloi – where you can go kite surfing – and Ai Giannis.
-Some of them are shingly and others sandy, but all of them have crystal clear waters ideal for swimming and water sports.
+Some of them are pebbly and others sandy, but all of them have crystal clear waters, ideal for swimming and water sports.

 On the road near the bay, the area is full of cafes and bars to enjoy lovely evenings on the waterfront watching the lights of the yachts at the yacht marina.
 For a relaxing walk, head to Ioannou Mela Street, the pedestrian street with the attractive arcades and the corrugated fronts of shops and houses.